Overview of Competition Law in Jordan

 This definition addresses asset and share purchases, joint ventures, mergers, and takeovers.

-The Law provides that entities seeking to participate in an economic concentration transaction in which collective share exceeds 40% of the total transactions in the market must apply to the CD for approval within 30 days from concluding the concentration agreement.
-(Article 10-A ).
+The Law provides that entities seeking to participate in an economic concentration transaction in which their collective share exceeds 40% of the total market transactions must apply to the CD for approval within 30 days of concluding the concentration agreement (Article 10-A ).

-The CD publishes the information on the economic concentration application in two daily newspapers inviting any interested parties to provide their comments within 15 days from the publication date.
-(Article 10-d).
+The CD publishes information on the economic concentration application in two daily newspapers, inviting interested parties to provide their comments within 15 days of the publication date (Article 10-d).

 Upon the recommendation of the CD, the Minister of Industry and Trade may issue a reasoned decision to accept or not accept the application within 100 days from receipt of the complete documented application.
 (Article 11).

-The Minister also has the authority to take all necessary measures to counter any economic concentration operations which were not reported or have violated the Law.
-(Article 11-E).
+The Minister also has the authority to take all necessary measures to counter any unreported economic concentration operations that have violated the Law (Article 11-E).

-Minister's decisions issued under the Law may be appealed to the Higher Administrative Court.
+Minister's decisions under the Law may be appealed to the Higher Administrative Court.
 (Article 11-F)

 Penalties